albop/dbe_archive/session_2/index.md

     - values of different kinds are in different columns
     - the types/categories are stored as column names
 - both representations are useful
+- tidy data:
+    - every column is a variable.
+    - every row is an observation.
+    - every cell is a single value.

 ----